 Each Party shall have a general right of set-off with respect to all amounts due and owing by each Party to the other Party under this Agreement or any other agreement between the Parties, including without limitation.

+(f) If this ILA terminates without the parties having entered into definitive agreements for the two year transaction contemplated in the first paragraph of this letter, then EPMI shall be entitled to, and the Cities and MDEA will pay, a fee of one hundred fifty thousand dollars ($150,000), in addition to making the payments described in (a) above.

+(g) The obligation to make payments in accordance with this ILA (on any Confirmation) shall survive the termination of the ILA.

 Article IV.